Alex Edelman is funny enough to invite lazy comparison.

 The official site makes clear that Edelman's career is broader than stage performance.
 He has written for television, contributed to awards shows, created Peer Group for BBC Radio 4, and worked as head writer and executive producer of Saturday Night Seder, which raised $3.5 million for the CDC Foundation during the pandemic.

 That last detail matters because it shows another part of the career.
-Edelman is not simply a comic mining autobiography.
-He is also a cultural organizer with unusually good instincts for format and audience.
+Edelman is a comic mining autobiography and a cultural organizer with unusually good instincts for format and audience.
+That puts him in a longer Jewish comedy line that includes builders as much as performers, from Carl Reiner to stage comics such as Rita Rudner.

 He understands the difference between a joke, a persona, a live show, a special, and a communal event.
 That flexibility helps explain why his rise has not felt like a one-project miracle.